elmarmertens/CCMMoutlierVAR-code/README.md

+# Replication Code:
-# Code for „Addressing COVID-19 Outliers in BVARs with Stochastic Volatility“ by Carriero, Clark, Marcellino and Mertens
+# „Addressing COVID-19 Outliers in BVARs with Stochastic Volatility“

+by
-Andrea Carriero (Queen Mary University of London), Todd Clark (Federal Reserve Bank of Cleveland), Massimiliano Marcellino (Bocconi University, IGIER and CEPR) and Elmar Mertens (Deutsche Bundesbank)
+- Andrea Carriero (Queen Mary University of London, and University of Bologna)
+- Todd Clark (Federal Reserve Bank of Cleveland)
+- Massimiliano Marcellino (Bocconi University, Bocconi University, CEPR, IGIER, BIDSA, and BAFFI)
+- Elmar Mertens (Deutsche Bundesbank)

 Accepted for publication in the *Review of Economics and Statistics*

 The usual disclaimers apply; the views and results conveyed in our research are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Cleveland, the Federal Reserve System, the Eurosystem, or the Deutsche Bundesbank.

-Pre-publication versions of paper and supplementary material can be found here: https://www.elmarmertens.com/research/publications
+- Pre-publication versions of paper and supplementary material can be found here: https://www.elmarmertens.com/research/publications
+- The replication code is also posted at https://github.com/elmarmertens/CCMMoutlierVAR-code

 ## Overview